 Duncan provides needed tips, laughs for injury-ravaged Spurs

-In this Dec.
-18, 2016, file photo, San Antonio Spurs' Tim Duncan listens while special guests speak about him during his jersey retirement ceremony, in San Antonio.
 There was a mad scramble at the Spurs practice during the Western Conference finals, a flurry of activity to position cameras and get recording devices ready to document essentially what was the sighting of a white whale.
+Tim Duncan, the NBA's most reclusive star, had apparently accepted a request to speak publicly for the first time since quietly retiring in the offseason.

 Add your comments below